Saban's Adventures of the Little Mermaid

 This 26-episode TV series was originally created by Jean Chalopin and directed by Takehiro Miyano.
 The series was broadcast on Japan's Fuji TV network from February to July 1991.
-As in the 1975 feature-length film version produced by Toei, Hans Christian Andersen's The Little Mermaid (with which this series may be confused), the mermaid protagonist was drawn as a blonde in this version and given the name Marina.
+As in the 1975 feature-length film version produced by Toei Animation, Hans Christian Andersen's The Little Mermaid (with which this series may be confused), the mermaid protagonist was drawn as a blonde in this version and given the name Marina.
 It also added a new ingredient to the story: a magic potion given to the prince which he could use to breathe underwater and be with Marina.
-26 episodes were produced.

-Released in America for Saturday morning and weekday afternoon syndication by Saban Entertainment in association with USA syndicator Bohbot Entertainment in the summer of 1991, intended to capitalize on the success of the Disney film adaptation of the same story.
+The show was released in the United States for Saturday morning and weekday afternoon syndication by Saban Entertainment in association with USA syndicator Bohbot Entertainment in the summer of 1991, intended to capitalize on the success of the Disney film adaptation of the same story.
 Disney coincidentally released their own TV series adaptation, which did far better than Saban's in the ratings.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
-The series is not available on Disney+.

 Plot

 Marina is a mermaid who is in love with Prince Justin, a human prince from a kingdom on the shore.
 Marina saves Justin when he almost drowns after a chase from a giant Cyclops and a shipwreck attack from a three-headed sea serpent.
 She then makes a deal with Hedwig the sea witch to become human temporarily to try to win Justin's love.
 Justin and Marina become close but Justin thinks that Princess Cecily, a human princess, was the one who saved him from drowning and therefore he gets engaged to her.
 Justin eventually remembers that Marina was the one who saved his life but by then Marina becomes a mermaid again.
 The two continue to secretly meet and try to find a way to be together while dealing with Hedwig's plans to take over the kingdom and Cecily's attempts to get Justin to marry her.
 Marina and Justin are aided by their underwater friends Winnie the seahorse, Bobo the tropical fish, and Ridley the sea otter.
-They are also aided by the wizard Anselm and by Chauncey, Justin's page.
+They are also aided by the wizard Anselm and by Justin's page Chauncey.